 See Canadian passports for more information or to replace a child’s passport.

 If you find your passport after it was reported lost or stolen, do not use it for travel.
 Once your passport is reported lost, it will be invalidated electronically and can no longer be used.
 Return it immediately to a passport office or the nearest Government of Canada office abroad.

 If your passport is damaged, apply for a new one.
 Otherwise, you could face long delays at passport checkpoints, you could be refused entry or exit at border crossings, and you may not be able to board an aircraft.

 Visas and other entry requirements

-- a certified criminal record check (provided by the RCMP);
+- certified criminal record check (provided by the RCMP)

 Children travelling abroad